Scout Taylor-Compton

-Scout Taylor-Compton (born Desariee Starr Compton; February 21, 1989) is an American actress.
+Scout Taylor-Compton (born Desariee Starr Compton; February 21, 1989) is an American actress, film producer, director, and screenwriter.
 She began her career as a child actor, making her Hollywood film debut in 13 Going on 30 (2004) and having recurring roles on the WB television series Gilmore Girls (2001–2004) and Charmed (2003–2006).
 After supporting roles in the films Sleepover (2004) and An American Crime (2007), Taylor-Compton received mainstream recognition for her starring role as Laurie Strode in the horror films Halloween (2007) and Halloween II (2009).

 Following Halloween, Taylor-Compton portrayed musician Lita Ford in the biographical film The Runaways (2010) and had supporting roles in the films Obsessed (2009), Love Ranch (2010), and Flight 7500 (2014), as well as a recurring role as Erin on season 4 of the ABC series Nashville (2015–2016).
 In the 2020s, she starred in the films The Long Night (2022) and Into the Deep (2025).
+She voiced Lady in Devil May Cry (2025).

+Taylor-Compton made her feature directorial debut with the action thriller Bring the Law (2026).
+She subsequently co-wrote, co-directed, and co-starred in the horror film Last Chance Motel (2026) with Danielle Harris.

 Early life

-Taylor-Compton was born Desariee Starr Compton, on February 21, 1989, in Long Beach, California.
-Her mother is Mexican.
-Her father is a mortician.
+Taylor-Compton was born Desariee Starr Compton, on February 21, 1989, in Long Beach, California to a Mexican mother and an American father who worked as a mortician.
+Taylor-Compton was raised in Apple Valley, California, and partly spent her childhood growing up in her father's funeral home.
+She has described herself as a "huge tomboy" in her early years: "I played baseball, and I was a swimmer.
+I did perform in plays.
+But I really got into acting when I was just eight years old."